Live environment training is costly and dangerous. Is extended reality the answer?

 Such high-pressure environments are bound to impact performance as well, which is another reason why virtual training is so valuable.
 XR lacks the stress of live environments, which can significantly limit the effectiveness of a demonstration.

-“In my experience, it is clear that to learn anything efficiently you should not be distracted by the potential consequences of a mistake, which in the case of oil and gas can be very serious,” Kommabhatla explains.
+“In my experience, it is clear that to learn anything efficiently you should not be distracted by the potential consequences of a mistake, which in the case of energy can be very serious,” Kommabhatla explains.
 “An environment that provides complete freedom offers the most effective means of learning, one in which you identify and act upon potential hazards without the pressure of dangerous or costly outcomes.”

 The growing adoption of XR